 For FHWA and FAA projects, the Project Manager or contracts officer (depending on regional policy) prepares the Project Certification and the Authority to Advertise when the PS&E is complete.
-This generally occurs after the Regional Pre-Construction Engineer approves the Project Certification.
+This only occurs after the Regional Preconstruction Engineer approves the Project Certification.